balram3429/BTSimpleSideMenu/README.md

 * ARC

 ## Demo
 Build and run the `btSimpleSideMenuDemo` project in Xcode to see `btSimpleSideMenu` in action.
+The project by default uses left & right swipes to show and hide the menu & a doubble tap gesture to toggle the state.

 ## Installation
   1. Drag the file `btSimpleSideMenu.h` and `'btSimpleSideMenu.m` to your project folder.
   2. Maken an import statement for the file as `#import"btSimpleSideMenu.h"` .
-  3. Add to your project the `QuartzCore framework`.
+  3. Add to your project the `QuartzCore framework` & `Accelerate Framework`.
   4. In your viewController, use these method to initialize the menu with the titles & images as well.

 ```objective-c